 Citizen Corps is coordinated nationally by the U.S. Department of Homeland Security.
 For additional information, visit the Citizen Corps website.
 CERT is the only program that the IDHRC coordinates in Iowa; there are 60 counties participating in Citizen Corps programs in the state.

 The Community Emergency Response Team (CERT) program trains people in neighborhoods, the workplace, and schools in basic disaster response skills such as basic fire suppression and first aid.
 CERT members become an important part of a community’s emergency response team in the aftermath of a major disaster, when emergency services may not be immediately available to every neighborhood.

-There are 41 CERTs throughout Iowa ready to assist local first responders.
-Visit the CERT website.
+There are 42 CERTs throughout Iowa ready to assist local first responders.